Comparative Dynamical Study of a Bound Entangled State: Introduction

 \section{Introduction}

-Quantum entanglement is one of the cornerstones, which plays a major role in developing the applications of quantum computation and quantum information theory \cite{NL-CH,QE,NG}.
+Quantum entanglement is one of the cornerstones, which plays a major role in developing the applications of quantum computation and quantum information theory \cite{NL-CH, QE, NG}.
 In most of the applications of quantum computation and quantum information processing, maximally entangled quantum states are preferred for perfect execution.
 The quantum entangled states can be divided into two types; free entangled quantum states and bound entangled quantum states \cite{HO1}.
-Free entangled quantum states are distillable states, and pure entanglement can be turned out easily.
-Due to this reason, these stats can be effectively utilized for quantum computation and information processing.
-A wide range of applications of the free entangled quantum states have been investigated in quantum teleportation \cite{QT1,QT2,QT3}, quantum cryptography \cite{QC1,QC2}, quantum sensing \cite{QS}, quantum games \cite{QG} and so many domains.
+Free entangled quantum states are distillable states and pure entanglement can be turned out easily.
+Due to this reason, these states can be effectively utilized for quantum computation and information processing.
+A wide range of applications of the free entangled quantum states have been investigated in quantum teleportation \cite{QT1, QT2, QT3}, quantum cryptography \cite{QC1, QC2}, quantum sensing \cite{QS}, quantum imaging\cite{QI}, quantum games \cite{QG} and so many domains.
 On the other side, bound entangled quantum states are noisy entangled quantum states.
-This type of quantum states are very hard to distill and extract pure entanglement.
-For this reason, bound entangled quantum states are generally avoided to use in quantum computation and information processing.
-In some of the recent studies, it is found that the bound entangled quantum states may be useful for secure quantum key distribution \cite{KEY}, quantum data hiding \cite{DATA}, remote quantum information concentration \cite{RE}, communication complexity reduction \cite{COM}, channel discrimination \cite{CH} and so on.
-It has also indicated that the application of any bound entangled quantum states along with some free entangled quantum states can increase the teleportation fidelity and power of the free entangled quantum states \cite{QT4,QT5}.
-After the indication of the discussed applications of the bound entangled quantum states, a new research area is unfold in front of the scientific community, and some studies have been already done on the different bound entangled states.
+This type of quantum state is very hard to distill and extract pure entanglement.
+For this reason, bound entangled quantum states are generally avoided in quantum computation and information processing.
+In some of the recent studies, it is found that the bound entangled quantum states may be useful for distributing quantum keys securely \cite{KEY}, hiding quantum data \cite{DATA}, concentrating remote quantum information \cite{RE}, reducing communication complexity \cite{COM} and so on.
+It has also been discussed that with some free entanglement, a bound entangled state enhances the teleportation fidelity \cite{QT4, QT5}.